jaantollander/masters-thesis/content/30_monitoring.md

 However, the queries and analysis become more computationally intensive.

 As a note from the author, the thesis advisor and system administrators were responsible for enabling Lustre Jobstats, developing the monitoring client and ingest server, installing them on Puhti, and maintaining the database.
-We adapted the program code from a GPU monitoring program written in the Go language, which used InfluxDB [@influxdb] as a database.
+We adapted the program code from a GPU monitoring program written in the Go language [@go_language], which used InfluxDB [@influxdb] as a database.
 We take the precise design of programs as given and explain them only at a high level.

 TODO: thesis work focused on the analysis